orbbec/OrbbecSDK_ROS2/docs/source/1_overview/introduction.md

 For optimal performance, we strongly recommend updating to the latest firmware version.
 This ensures that you benefit from the most recent enhancements and bug fixes.

+To learn how to obtain and upgrade the latest firmware, [please click here](../3_quickstarts/orbbecviewer.md).

 | Product List   | Minimal Firmware Version | **Launch File**             |
 |:-------------- |:------------------------ |:--------------------------- |
 | Gemini 435Le   | 1.2.04                   | gemini435_le.launch.py      |